Dainty Sulphur Butterfly

 Flight: Year-round in south, later northward.
 Habitat: Disturbed areas, grasslands, canyons, dry streambeds, watercourses, railroad rights-of-way.
 Range: Resident in southern California, Arizona and Gulf States, south into Mexico.
 Emigrants to Midwest and Manitoba; rarely into northwest or northeast U.S.

 Dwarf Yellows emigrate northwards every spring following river corridors.
 They reproduce rapidly and can live in dry, weedy areas.
 Yet they cannot withstand cold weather, and die off every autumn.
-Photographed February 11, 2003 at San Antonio, Texas.
-Ambient temperature 65 degrees, sunny.
-This mating pair was found in a dry creek bed.

 This dainty sulphur is still active at the end of October in northern Illinois.
-Size: 14mm
+Size: ~14mm

 The dainty sulphur butterfly is the smallest North American Pierid [3]